The distribution of globular clusters in kinematic spaces does not trace the accretion history of the host galaxy: Conclusions

 We find that accreted clusters are confined in a tight range of energies only when they originate in low mass progenitors (mass ratio of 1:100).
 For such mass ratios, the distribution of angular momenta is still very extended, and these clusters tend to be all in the high energy part of the $E-L_z$ diagram, since dynamical friction is not able to bring them to the inner regions of the Milky Way-type galaxy before their parent satellite is severely affected by the gravitational tides exerted by the main galaxy.
 Because clusters associated to low-mass progenitors are all found at high-energies in our simulations, a significant overlap is found also for these systems.
 Note that, besides the effects studied in this paper i.e. dynamical friction, perturbations induced by the other ongoing accretions \citep[see also][]{garrow2020}, other processes can contribute to the non-conservation of energy and angular momenta of globular clusters, as for example the mass growth of the Galaxy with time, which is expected to be significant especially in the first $4-5$~Gyr of its evolution \citep{snaith14}.
 Interestingly, simulations run in a cosmological context \citep{khoperskov22b, khoperskov22a} have recently confirmed the results of tailored $N$-body simulations \citep{jean2017kinematic, amarante22} about the large spread of accreted stars in $E-L_z$ plane.
 For these reasons, we are confident that these results are robust and would find confirmation also in a cosmological framework.
-These findings, together, question the history of accretions experienced by the Galaxy, as it has been reconstructed so far by analysing its globular cluster system \citep[see][] {massari2019origin,kruijssen2020kraken,malhan2022global}.
-Indeed, this reconstruction usually assumes a dynamical coherence for clusters originating by the same accreted galaxy, which is not confirmed by numerical simulations.
-When we test one of this merger histories \citep[specifically the first one, proposed by][]{massari2019origin} we find no confirmation that the association that has been made so far in the literature between clusters and their progenitor galaxies is confirmed by the analysis of the age-metallicity relation of Galactic globular clusters.\\ \\